top of page

 António Guterres Secretary General of the United Nations.

-Is Guterres right?
-Unfortunately, I believe he is.
-I have two questions to ask
+So, is Guterres right?
+Unfortunately, I believe he is but I have two questions to ask

 • How will we know we have got there?